Understanding InnoDB Buffer Pool Management

 InnoDB provides several configuration parameters that control the behaviour of the buffer pool:

-- innodb_buffer_pool_size: This is the size of the memory buffer InnoDB uses to cache data and indexes of its tables.
-The larger you set this value, the less disk I/O is needed to access data in tables.
-On a dedicated database server, you might set this to up to 80% of the machine’s physical memory size.
+- innodb_buffer_pool_size: This parameter sets the size of the memory buffer InnoDB uses to cache table data and indexes.
+Increasing this value reduces disk I/O. On a dedicated database server, you can set it to up to 80% of the system’s RAM for maximum efficiency.

-- innodb_old_blocks_pct: This parameter, as mentioned earlier, determines the percentage of the buffer pool to be reserved for the old block list.
+- innodb_old_blocks_pct: As noted earlier, this setting determines the portion of the buffer pool reserved for the old block list.
+Adjusting this value influences how InnoDB handles newly loaded pages.

-- innodb_old_blocks_time: This parameter sets the time period in milliseconds that a block inserted into the old sublist must stay there after its first access before it can be moved to the new sublist.
+- innodb_old_blocks_time: This parameter sets the minimum time, in milliseconds, that a page must remain in the old sublist before InnoDB can promote it to the new sublist after a second access.

 Monitoring and Tuning the Buffer Pool